chzbrgr71/container-hackfest/challenges/challenge3-appdeploy.md

 1. Create or pull container images

     * Create the container images

         * This will require Golang properly installed and $GOPATH configured
         * Build args are utilized to provide environment variables
+        * Dockerfiles for each container are in the subdirectories in the repo

         ```
+        # Be sure you are in the right directory:

         # API
         docker build --build-arg BUILD_DATE=`date -u +"%Y-%m-%dT%H:%M:%SZ"` --build-arg VCS_REF=`git rev-parse --short HEAD` --build-arg VERSION=1.0 -t chzbrgr71/smackapi .